Man facing massive bill after holding teenagers prisoner in Offaly

 Suspended sentence but compensation payments ordered

-TWO young teenage men were help prisoner and threatened with a knife by an older man who became violent during a drinking party in Edenderry, Tullamore Circuit Court was told.
+TWO young teenage men were held prisoner and threatened with a knife by an older man who became violent during a drinking party in Edenderry, Tullamore Circuit Court was told.

 A 17-year-old had his nose broken when he was assaulted by Damian Prokopowicz (24), at an apartment in Clonmullen Hall, Edenderry on January 22 last year.